Brinell hardness test

 Brinell hardness test dome impression

-The origin of modern, industrial hardness testing was founded by the Swedish engineer Johan August Brinell.
-He developed the hardness testing method named after him, which was presented at the World Exhibition in Paris in 1900.
-The method is standardized according to DIN EN ISO 6506-1 – 6506-4.
-The materials listed below can be named as suitable for the Brinell test.
-This hardness testing method is particularly suitable for soft and medium-hard materials and for materials with an inhomogeneous or porous structure.
-(Cavities in cast iron).
+The industrially applicable Brinell hardness test goes back to the Swedish engineer Johan August Brinell.
+He developed the hardness testing method named after him and presented it at the World Exhibition in Paris in 1900.
+The method is standardized according to DIN EN ISO 6506-1 to 6506-4.
+The Brinell method is particularly suitable for the following materials: soft and medium-hard materials as well as materials with an inhomogeneous or porous structure (shrinkage cavities in cast iron).
+The large sphere surface "bridges" defects and thus forms a "mechanical average".
+In contrast, the small tip of a Vickers diamond pyramid could penetrate a pore - the result would be grossly distorted.

 Brief description of the Brinell hardness test

-In this hardness testing method, a hard metal ball is pressed onto a test piece surface with a defined test force (F) and penetrates to different depths (depending on the hardness).
-The resulting ball impression cap is optically measured in its diameter.
-The hardness value can be determined using the formula below.
-HBW (Härte Brinell Wolefin carbide ball).
+In this hardness testing method, a hard metal ball is pressed onto the surface of a test piece with a defined test force (F) and penetrates to different depths (depending on the hardness).
+The resulting ball impression cap is optically measured in terms of its diameter.
+The hardness value HBW Hardness Brinell tungsten carbide (ball) can be calculated using the formula below.

 After a loading time of 10 to 15 seconds (steel and iron) or 10 to 180 seconds (non-ferrous metals and their alloys), the test force is reduced.
 Adhering to the loading time is important in order to take the flow behavior of the material into account.
 Every material has a flow behavior (soft materials have a higher flow behavior): Over time, the indenter can penetrate deeper into the material until the penetration process comes to a standstill or the material is no longer compacted.